top of page

 DONATE TO THE CHURCH

 A lot of time, money, and resources are going into setting up the church, and we can't do it without the help of our community.
-We are in the process of becoming a registered Non-Profit Organization.
+As a non-profit religious organization, your donations are tax-deductible.
 Every bit helps and we are beyond grateful for your support - thank you!
 We are also big believers in donating through service.
 If you are a member who is interested in becoming a volunteer, please complete this form.
 If you would like to specify a particular use for your donation, please contact us.

 Tropical Leaves